 Finances: Students pay a reduced tuition cost, receive financial and institutional aid for the semester and pay room and board directly overseas.

-Procedure: Students going on Absentia 1 should schedule an appointment to come see Chelsea and will have to fill out an Absentia 1 application.
+Procedure: Students going on Absentia 1 should schedule an appointment to come see Maggie and will have to fill out an Absentia 1 application.

 - Absentia 2: Study Abroad through Another Provider